unitaryfund/unitaryhack2023/pages/project-guide.md

   order: 4
 ---

-### Unitary Fund invites OSS project maintainers and owners to participate in unitaryHACK, one of the largest quantum open source hackathons!

 Our goal at the Unitary Fund is to build a quantum technology ecosystem that benefits the most people.
 That starts by supporting and growing the great ecosystem of projects already out there that is maintained by amazing folks like _you_.

 It is always important for projects to find skilled and committed contributors that can do things like help develop new functionality, maintain existing tools, and write tests and documentation.
 This can be challenging in open source in general, but can be _especially_ difficult for open source projects that need specialized skill sets like quantum computing. unitaryHACK shows folks what amazing projects are already out there, helping drive quantum computing forward, and helping you find new contributions for your projects.